v2sCollections/Constellation/README.md

 - Decrease jogging movement speed.
 - Better FOV when in dialogue.
 - Vendors will now refresh their inventory every day instead of every 2 days.
+- Speed up Air Lock Animations.
+It comes with various speed multipliers for you to choose from.
+- Speed up Furniture animations.
+It comes with various speed multipliers for you to choose from.

 ## UI Improvements Include